Muhao-Chen/muhao-chen.github.io/_pages/teaching.md

 - Recruiting
     * If you are interested in exploring research opportunities within our lab, kindly forward your CV to muhaochen@uky.edu.
 - Students Mentoring
-    * Kyle Hampton, MS in Aerospace Engineering (committee member)
+    * Kyle Hampton, MS in Aerospace Engineering
     * Cong Wang, Electrical Engineering
     * Junheng Yao, Mechanical Engineering
 - Students Mentored